mohitpai/journey-optimizer.en/help/using/email/add-offers-email.md

 To display the different offers that are part of the decision with a customer profile, follow the steps below.

->[!NOTE]
->
->You need to have test profiles available to be able to preview your messages.
-Learn how to [create test profiles](../audience/creating-test-profiles.md).

 1. Select the test profiles to use to preview the offer:

     1. Click the **[!UICONTROL Simulate Content button]** button then choose the namespace to use to identify test profiles from the **[!UICONTROL Identity namespace]** field.